Sam Thomas (basketball): Phoenix Mercury

 Thomas went undrafted in the 2022 WNBA draft, but signed a training camp contract with the Phoenix Mercury.
 Sam made the Opening Night roster for the 2022 season with the Mercury.

+Thomas went through training camp with the Mercury for the 2023 season, but was ultimately waived at the end of camp and did not make the Opening Night roster.
+Thomas returned to the Mercury on June 21, 2023, when she signed a Hardship Contract with them.
+Thomas was released from the Hardship Contract a few days later.